Skrimpton/thunar-multiconverter/README.md

 > For very simple media conversion

+* *Uses the automatic FFMPEG flags, settings and such, so the quality of the outputted files may not be great, but most popular modern formats work well for personal use.*
 * Selection-dialog for filetypes, error-dialog and system notification on completion
 * Supports multiple selected files.
-* Applies ffmpeg default settings for output container (filetype).

 This code is slightly modified from one or more original codesnippets found around the web, but the research was conducted in a frenzy and the sources are lost in time, like tears in rain